EugenUA/vulnerabilitiesAnalysis/README.md

 * **HTML Aggregation Package** contains a class **ParseHTML.java** which is used for reading web pages using JSOUP library.
 This class is responsible for reading document in HTML format and for preliminary modifications of the initial content of security alerts.
+For now only the sources specified in htmlSources.txt are accepted.
+Because of the fact that different publishers disclose advisories in different ways (i.e.: as links to HTML page with concrete advisory, as plain text in HTML tags, as text without HTML tags, as PGP-Signed Messages, etc.) each new source must be configured in **ParseHTML.java** individually.
 * **RSS Aggregation Package** contains a class **ParseRSS.java** which is used for reading RSS-Feeds using sun.syndication library.
-This class is responsible for reading and parsing RSS-Feeds and performs modifications of intitial content of security alerts.
+This class is responsible for reading and parsing RSS-Feeds and performs modifications of initial content of security alerts.
+Only the RSSs where the information about vulnerabilities is provided in plain text can now be aggregated.
+If the RSS-Feed contains links to vulnerabilities description, then some changes must be made to **ParseRSS.java**
 * **AggregationMainEntrance.java** is the main control point of the aggregation procedure.
 This class defines lists of incoming alerts from all the sources and calls each package